microsoft/api-guidelines/Guidelines.md

 It shows manual registration of application and subscription, and then the end user making use of one of the service's APIs.
 At this part of the flow, two things MUST be stored:

-1. The service MUST store the end user's act of consent to receiving notifications from this specific application (typically a background usage OAUTH scope.)
+1. The service MUST store the end user's act of consent to receiving notifications from this specific application (typically a background usage OAuth scope.)
 2. The subscribing application MUST store the end user's tokens in order to call back for details once notified of changes.

 The final part of the sequence is the notification flow itself.